News media in Puerto Rico: History

 In 1919, Romualdo Real founded "El Mundo" (The World) which quickly became a national newspaper with a wider audience.
 In 1929 Angel Ramos and journalist José Coll Vidal bought "El Mundo" and in 1944 Ramos acquired sole ownership of the newspaper.
 In 1922, Puerto Rico received its first radio station WKAQ-AM which focused on a talk radio and news format.

 In 1952, Ramos acquired WKAQ-AM and met with governor Luis Muñoz Marín to express his intention on creating the first ever media conglomerate in the island.
 The agreement between Ramos and Marín stated that Empresas El Mundo Broadcasting would be allowed to use the services of Engineer Rafael Delgado Márquez, who was the administrator of Authority of Communications of Puerto Rico, to develop the first commercial station in Puerto Rico WKAQ-TV however due to the FCC freeze of 1948 the development of the station was held back until 1954.
-On March 28, 1954, at 6:45pm WKAQ-TV started broadcasting the first ever newscast in the history of the island "Telenoticias" anchored by Evelio Otero.
+On March 28, 1954, at 6:45 p.m.
+WKAQ-TV started broadcasting the first ever newscast in the history of the island "Telenoticias" anchored by Evelio Otero.
 Otero served as anchored and producer of "Telenoticias" until 1962, he became known for editorializing on the stories presented and for translating stories in English received from American news outlets.
 In 1962, ahead of the arrival of colored television, El Mundo Enterprises decided on moving their headquarters to a new state of the art facility in Hato Rey.
 The new headquarters would become Puerto Rico's first ever communications building housing the operations of WKAQ-TV, WKAQ-AM and the newspaper El Mundo.
 Currently the building still houses the studios for WKAQ-TV however the radio operations have moved to Guaynabo and the newspaper operations have shut down.

-WAPA-TV would begin broadcasting in March 1954 but it wasn't until 1967 when the network aired their first newscast.
-Evelio Otero would jump from WKAQ-TV to anchor the new space called Noticentro (NewsCenter), Otero remained as the sole news anchor for NotiCentro until 1980 when he left the station and was replaced by Guillermo José Torres who would set the Guinness World Records as the anchorman with the longest career in the same station after 43 years.
-In September 2023, WAPA's owners would finalize a deal to buy WKAQ-AM and WKAQ-FM to launch their new venture called WAPA Media.
+WAPA-TV would begin broadcasting in March 1954 but it was not until 1967 that the network aired its first newscast.
+Evelio Otero moved from WKAQ-TV to anchor the new newscast called Noticentro (NewsCenter), Otero remained as the sole news anchor for NotiCentro until 1980 when he left the station and was replaced by Guillermo José Torres who would set the Guinness World Records as the anchorman with the longest career in the same station after 43 years.
+In September 2023, WAPA's owners finalized a deal to acquire WKAQ-AM and WKAQ-FM, launching their new venture called WAPA Media.